Exposure for generations: PFAS in the environment

 Origin and distribution

-Industry uses more than 4,000 different registered PFAS compounds.
-The OECD has even registered well over eight million compounds.
-However, the environmental impact of only around 50 of them is known.
-Researchers are developing reliable analytical methods to measure PFAS in very low concentrations or with as yet unknown chemical composition, and are investigating the transfer of PFAS into drinking water and the food chain.
+Industry uses more than 10,000 different registered PFAS compounds.
+Researchers are developing reliable analytical methods to measure PFAS in very low concentrations or as yet unknown PFAS, and are investigating the transfer of PFAS into drinking water and the food chain.

 More information